Porn star Stormy Daniels described affair with Donald Trump in 2011 magazine interview

-Adult movie actress Stormy Daniels purportedly denied having an extramarital affair in 2006 with Donald Trump, but she told a different story back in 2011, according to a recently rediscovered magazine interview published Wednesday.
+Adult movie actress Stormy Daniels purportedly denied having an extramarital affair with Donald Trump back in 2006, but she told a different story in 2011, according to a recently rediscovered magazine interview published Wednesday.

 InTouch magazine has just made public a 7-year-old interview with Daniels in which she claims that a sexual relationship with Trump began after she met the future president at a celebrity golf tournament in July 2006 in Lake Tahoe, Nevada.